Dean Brennan

-Career
+As a player he was a winger / attacking midfielder who played professionally for Sheffield Wednesday, Bohemians and Luton Town before spending the remainder of his career in the English non-league.

+Playing career

 Brennan began his footballing career at Sheffield Wednesday but despite impressing at youth and reserve levels, he never made a first team appearance for the Owls.
 After being released by Wednesday in the summer of 2000, Brennan returned home to Ireland and went on trial at Bohemians.
 He made two appearances for the club in the FAI Super Cup but manager Roddy Collins decided not to sign the midfielder.

 Brennan then went on trial at Luton Town and this time was more successful, earning a two-year contract at Kenilworth Road.
 He made his debut for the club in a 2–1 defeat at Wigan Athletic soon after.
 However, he never became a regular first team choice and in 2002 moved to Hitchin Town.

 Luton would prove to be his last taste of League football as he drifted around the non-League scene with spells at Stevenage, Grays Athletic, Lewes, AFC Wimbledon, Cambridge City, Chesham United and Hemel Hempstead Town in the following years.
 In his brief spell with Wimbledon he earned the nickname "the Irish Beckham", a reference to his high quality crossing ability.
 While at Grays he helped them win the 2004–05 FA Trophy.